 Pope Francis to stay in hospital a few more days, Vatican says

-VATICAN CITY, July 12 (Reuters) - Pope Francis has completed his post-surgery treatment but will remain in hospital a few more days to fine-tune his course of medication and rehabilitation, the Vatican said on Monday.
+VATICAN CITY (Reuters) -Pope Francis has completed his post-surgery treatment but will remain in hospital a few more days to fine-tune his course of medication and rehabilitation, the Vatican said on Monday.

 When the pope entered hospital on July 4 to have part of his colon removed, the Vatican said he would stay about seven days, barring complications.